cypher/rack-dickbarblocker/README.markdown

 # rack-dickbarblocker

-A Rack middleware that displays a special page when the DiggBar is used.
+A Rack middleware that displays a special page to anyone using the DiggBar.

 Hat-tip to [rue](http://github.com/rue) for suggesting the name.